1. Home

 How NASCAR Determines the Starting Lineup for the Race Each Week

 Each week the starting lineup for the NASCAR race is determined by the NASCAR qualifying process.
-With qualifying times, guaranteed starters and provisionals all factoring into the mix NASCAR qualifying can be a bit confusing.
+With qualifying times and provisionals factoring into the mix NASCAR qualifying can be a bit confusing.
 Here is the current method that NASCAR uses to determine the official starting lineup for the race each week.

 Who Goes First?

-Sometimes the luck of the draw can have a huge affect on the outcome of qualifying.
+Qualifying order can have a huge effect on the outcome of qualifying.
 As the track cools later in the afternoon often speeds will increase so drawing a high number is often an advantage.

 The Qualifying Run